ericddm/Python-dotNet-5820/README.md

 ```

 #### Example of using both RFSA and RFSG
 Instrument set with a pair mmpx cables looping I In (+/-) to I Out (+/-).
 The RFSG example will continuosly generate until the user presses "enter".
-Please note that the acquired tone frequency is configured by shifting by 1 KHz the IQ Out Carrier Frequency, not by generating a waveform of 1 KHz at the configure IQ Rate.
+Please note that the acquired tone frequency is configured by shifting by 1 KHz the IQ Out Carrier Frequency instead of generating a waveform of 1 KHz at the configure IQ Rate.

 ![ILoopback](images/ILoopbackPicture.PNG)